King County, Washington: Major highways

+U.S. Route 2 (the Cascade Highway) only traverses the very northeastern part of the county, along the Skykomish River.
+This area has no direct road access to the rest of the county.

 Public transit

 The King County Metro serves the county with local routes, paratransit, vanpools, and rideshare in select areas.
 It also operates an electric trolleybus network in Seattle as well as the city streetcar system.
 Metro was the seventh-largest transit bus agency in the United States by ridership in 2019, with 121.3 million annual passenger trips and 400,000 per weekday.
 Sound Transit manages Link light rail, Sounder commuter rail, and Sound Transit Express buses in King County that provide connections to adjacent counties.
 The Community Transit of Snohomish County and the Pierce Transit of Pierce County also operate routes that serve portions of King County.
 Most transit modes in the county use the ORCA card, a smart fare card system introduced in 2009.

 The county is home to three major ferry terminals that are served by Washington State Ferries, a state-run passenger and automobile ferry system.
 Colman Dock in Downtown Seattle is served by routes from Bainbridge Island and Bremerton; Vashon Island is connected to West Seattle at Fauntleroy and also has service to Southworth in Kitsap County.
 The county government's Marine Division operates the King County Water Taxi, a passenger ferry service that connects Downtown Seattle to West Seattle and Vashon Island.
 The passenger-only Kitsap Fast Ferries system operated by Kitsap Transit connects a terminal near Colman Dock to communities on the Kitsap Peninsula.